Multimagic series for cubes

 See also the multimagic series for squares

-The order 3 allows to get bimagic series.
+The order 3 allows one to get bimagic series.
 Here are the 4 possible bimagic series:

 So that means that: